 Duties and Responsibilities

-The asset manager is responsible for ensuring that LIHI’s physical assets are well maintained, and works to maximize social and financial returns.
+The senior asset manager is responsible for ensuring that LIHI’s physical assets are well maintained, and works to maximize social and financial returns.

 - Ensure portfolio meets owner physical quality standard, and ensure long-term physical health of the portfolio.